MikeTheCanuck/ansible-role-unattended-upgrades/README.md

 If you set `unattended_mail` to an e-mail address, make sure `mailx` command is available and your system is able to send e-mails.

-The role requires unattended-upgrades version 0.70 and newer, which is available since Debian Wheezy and Ubuntu 12.04 respectively.
+The role requires unattended-upgrades version 0.70 and newer, which is available since Debian Wheezy.
 This is due to [Origins Patterns](#origins-patterns) usage; if this is not available on your system, you may use [the first version of the role](https://github.com/jnv/ansible-role-unattended-upgrades/tree/v0.1).

 ### Automatic Reboot